It seems like it was yesterday when in 2015 Magento launched the very first release of the platform's 2.0 version.

 We do realize that at this point, you can't wait to launch the platform and don't want to postpone it.

-If the performance tests indicate necessary adjustments, make sure there’s time to apply them (and test them again).
+If the performance tests indicate necessary adjustments, apply them.

 Make test orders, test payments (using real credit cards/ Paypal, etc.), and check if the shipping options work (shipping orders are being sent to shipping & delivery companies and email notifications to your test clients).

-Please remember that it will take some time until Google reindexes your site!
+Please remember that it will take some time until Google will re-index your site!

 Some solutions turn out well, some don't and need further adjustments - and that's ok.

-Like we said at the beginning, migration from Magento 1 to Magento 2 means we building an entirely new platform from scratch.
+As it was said at the beginning, migration from Magento 1 to Magento 2 means we build an entirely new platform from scratch.
 The person responsible for decision-making needs to be engaged in every aspect of the project, especially with the PWA, and have clearly defined goals.

-The key goal for an ecommerce platform is to sell more.
+The key one for an e-commerce platform is to sell more.

-Keep researching new solutions and ways to upgrade your platform.
-And if you haven't switched to the PWA yet, it is be an excellent way to achieve that.
+Keep researching for new solutions and ways to upgrade your platform.
+And if you haven’t switched to the PWA yet, it might be an excellent way to achieve that.